kaaneroglu/RestaurantCatalog/README.md

 # Restaurant Catalog
 Best restaurants in Calgary by cuisines.
+Used trello for project management; https://trello.com/b/gxybDdor

 ## Database design
 database setup script sets up a new database with some initial data. inser UML image here.